SimonsZheng/MISR/README.md

     python3 sdr_demo.py --model=1 --scenario=1 --latent_dim=1

 The default dimension $p$ of the covariate vector is 10.
-If you want to obtain the results for $p=30$, assign the value 30 to the variable $p$ in midr_demo.py and sdr_demo.py.
+If the users want to obtain the results for $p=30$, please assign the value 30 to the variable $p$ in midr_demo.py and sdr_demo.py.

 ### The superconductivity dataset